Assam Government Extends Support to Pahalgam Attack Victims' Families | Law-Order

 - India

-The Assam government, stepping up its support to those affected by the Pahalgam terror attack, has extended financial aid to two victims' families based in Maharashtra.
+The Assam government has taken a significant step in providing aid to the families of the victims of the Pahalgam terror attack.
+On Tuesday, financial assistance was handed over to the relatives of three victims hailing from Maharashtra.

-State minister Chandra Mohan Patowary visited Pune to meet the families of Kaustabh Sudhir Ganobate and Eknath Jagdale.
-He offered an ex gratia payment of Rs 5 lakh to each family, as stated by the Assam Chief Minister's Office (CMO) on social media site X.
+State minister Chandra Mohan Patowary personally visited the families to extend support, offering a sum of Rs 5 lakh on behalf of the Assamese populace.
+His visit was highlighted by the Chief Minister's Office in a social media post on platform X.

-Under Chief Minister Himanta Biswa Sarma's directive, Assam ministers are traveling across the nation to disburse aid to the families of all 26 individuals who died in the violence.
-Patowary conveyed a condolence letter from the Chief Minister, reaffirming Assam's commitment to supporting the victims' families.
+This monetary support is part of a broader relief effort by the Assam government, which has pledged Rs 5 lakh to each of the families of the 26 individuals who tragically lost their lives in the April 22 attack.
+Assam's cabinet ministers have been actively visiting the bereaved families nationwide since Friday to deliver the aid personally.

 ALSO READ